The wait is finally over – IETF has published TLS 1.3

 The second major thing that sets TLS 1.3 apart from its predecessors is its upgraded version of the SSL/TLS handshake.
 Before a secure connection is established between the client and the server, a handshake process is carried out between both the parties.
 This handshake involves a series of back-and-forth communication steps between the client and the server to validate each other’s and negotiate the terms of the data transfer.

+It also streamlines the process, which means better performance.
 TLS 1.2 along with 1.1 and 1.0, facilitated the handshake by virtue of two round-trips of communication between the client and the server.
 In technical terms, this is called ‘2-RTT’ handshake.

 These two round-trips result in much higher TTFB (time to first byte).
 It takes somewhere between 0.25 to 0.5 seconds to execute the handshake.
 Time of half a second might not seem like a big deal but keep in mind that this is just the handshake – a process before data transfer takes place.
 In areas such as stock trading where connection speed is of paramount importance, half a second could make a massive impact.